GenderMagProject/dc/README.md

 # GenderMag Design Catalog

-The purpose of the design catalog (http://gendermag.org/dc/) is to provide ideas for making software user interfaces inclusive to more cognitive styles.
+The purpose of the GenderMag Design Catalog (http://gendermag.org/dc/) is to provide ideas for making software user interfaces inclusive to more cognitive styles.

 ## About this Repository